Kamu08/Wearables/README.md

-# Wearables - 🎧 Headphone E-commerce Website
+# Wearables - 🎧 E-commerce Website

 Welcome to Wearables, your ultimate destination for discovering and purchasing top-notch headphones!
 This e-commerce website is crafted using HTML, CSS, and JavaScript, with the dynamic capabilities of React and secure payment processing through Stripe.